minxinfeng/mealplanner/README.md

 mealplanner
 ===========

-This project is for  our training project II and III, mainly to support the other project -- android by service, as well as the website for the restaurant。
+This project is for  our training project II and III, mainly to support the other project -- android by service, as well as the website for the restaurant.

+The Android app is: https://github.com/YangruiEmma/MealPlanner_Android

 The team members are as followings: